phoenixbf/aton/public/collection/README.txt

-Here can be placed all items (3D models, panoramas, audio, etc...) organized by typology to be used in scenes
+Here can be placed all collection items (3D models, panoramas, audio, etc...) to be used in scenes, organized in the following folder structure:
+<USER>/
+    models/
+    pano/
+    audio/